The insurance battle for life-saving treatment

 Allendale, Michigan (CNN)Jasmine Glenn's friends remember late-night phone calls from her, sobbing and saying she was ready to kill herself, knife in hand.

 The world saw her as a man.
 To pretend she was one, she behaved recklessly.
-She drank heavily and then ran though bonfires.
+She drank heavily and then ran through bonfires.
 She raced her car down dark country roads in rural Michigan in the middle of the night.

 "I was trying to drink myself to death to escape who I was," she said.
 "I wasn't allowed to be myself, so I didn't want to be anyone else."